President Stresses Upon Treating All Citizens Equally - UrduPoint

 President Stresses Upon Treating All Citizens Equally

-President Dr Arif Alvi has stressed upon the nation to maintain the spirit of tolerance, social equality and brotherhood in the society by shunning prejudices against all minorities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Aug, 2020 ) :President Dr Arif Alvi has stressed upon the nation to maintain the spirit of tolerance, social equality and brotherhood in the society by shunning prejudices against all minorities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Aug, 2020 ) :President Dr Arif Alvi has stressed upon the nation to maintain the spirit of tolerance, social equality and brotherhood in the society by shunning all prejudices.

 "On this day, we all reiterate that individually every Pakistani citizen will meet duties of looking after their fellow countrymen.
-We reaffirm that all communities residing in this country will be treated and respected equally so that the country can further march on the path of progress and development," he said in a message on minorities day being observed on August 11.
+We reaffirm that all communities residing in this country will be treated and respected equally so that the country can further march on the path of progress and development," he said in a message on the National Minorities Day being observed on August 11.

-The president said that this day had great significance in the history of Pakistan as the whole nation reaffirmed its commitment with the promise made by Quaid e Azam Muhammad Ali Jinnah on August 11, 1947 in the Constituent Assembly of Pakistan to safeguarding the rights of minorities.
+The president said the day had great significance in the history of Pakistan as the whole nation reaffirmed its commitment with the promise made by Quaid-e-Azam Muhammad Ali Jinnah on August 11, 1947 in the Constituent Assembly of Pakistan to safeguarding the rights of minorities.

-He said islam had taught about treating of followers of different religions justly and fairly and these lessons were learnt from the Seerat of our Holy Prophet Hazrat Muhammad (Peace Be Upon Him) and the Hadiths which stressed upon equal treatment of minorities.
+He said islam had taught about treating of followers of different religions justly and fairly, and those lessons were learnt from the Seerat of our Holy Prophet Hazrat Muhammad (Peace Be Upon Him) and the Hadiths which stressed upon equal treatment of minorities.

-The president said in this regard, the state of Madina was an ideal state in which political, social and economic rights of the followers of all religions were guaranteed.
+The president said in that regard, the State of Madina was an ideal state in which political, social and economic rights of the followers of all religions were guaranteed.

 He observed that no country could achieve progress unless it had a unity in its ranks.